techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## Tools and Maturity ##
 You probably already know the answer to this, but MongoDB is obviously younger than most relational database systems.
 This is absolutely something you should consider, though how much it matters depends on what you are doing and how you are doing it.
 Nevertheless, an honest assessment simply can't ignore the fact that MongoDB is younger and the available tooling around isn't great (although the tooling around a lot of very mature relational databases is pretty horrible too!).
-As an example, support for base-10 floating point numbers was only added in version 3.4, and there is still no support for SOMETHING HERE?
-AK-TODO TODO
+As an example, support for base-10 floating point numbers was only added in version 3.4, and there is still no support for `DATE` without time - MongoDB only supports equivalent of `DATETIME` and `TIMESTAMP`.

 On the positive side, drivers exist for a great many languages, the protocol is modern and simple, and development is happening at blinding speeds.
-MongoDB is in production at enough companies that concerns about maturity, while valid, are quickly becoming a thing of the past.
+MongoDB is in production at enough companies that concerns about maturity, while valid, have quickly become a thing of the past.

 ## In This Chapter ##